Facts About

 Netherlands Map | Netherlands Geography

-Facts about the Netherlands: The Netherlands are a small country in Western Europe bordering the Atlantic Ocean's North Sea.
+Facts about the Netherlands: Netherlands is a small country in Western Europe bordering the Atlantic Ocean's North Sea.

 Map of the Netherlands Antilles